 Why do doctors recommend genetic tests for Clopidogrel response?

 Patients who cannot metabolize the drug efficiently are called Poor Metabolizers and this effect of metabolism depends on certain variants in genes such as CYP2C19, CYP1A2, and CYP2B6.
 If a person with these genetic variants takes this medication, this drug might not work and precious treatment time is wasted.
 Genetic tests can identify these genetic variants that modify the metabolizing effect in the body.

 What are the advantages of this test?

-By prescribing this genetic test, doctors can find out whether this drug is effective to their patients’ body types and has any effect on them.
+By doing this test, you can find out whether this drug is effective on your body types and has any effect on them.
 Poor metabolizers have adverse outcomes and may not see a reduction in symptoms.

 Researchers have estimated that 30-35 %(3) of Indians and Caucasians are poor or intermediate metabolizers of clopidogrel.
 The US FDA has given a black box warning to this drug, stating that people who are CYP2C19 poor or intermediate metabolizers have diminished effect of this drug leading to higher cardiovascular event rates following percutaneous coronary intervention or acute coronary syndrome, compared against patients with normal CYP2C19 function(4).

 Fortunately, alternative therapies like Prasugrel and Ticagrelor are prescribed for poor metabolizers if there is no contraindication.
 These drugs may work better during treatment.